Trusted by Brisbane Patients Since 1979

 What might motivate the desire for change, which may at first glance seem to concern issues around vanity and self-image, such as baldness and impotence,(1) are actually a real indication of the significant effect that androgen deficiency has on both the physical and mental health of men.
 While men have poorer health outcomes than women in many areas, particularly cardiovascular health and mental health,(4), this is partly due to hormonal differences.
 Since Erectile dysfunction (ED) is a predictor of cardiovascular-related diseases, such as diabetes, hypertension, hyperlipidemia and angina,(5) for some men, ED may be a motivating factor in addressing their health issues(1).
 Simultaneously, the impact of these physical changes may coincide with the increased incidence of mental health issues such as mid-life crisis and depression, (6) experienced by males.

 Male-specific Reproductive health issues surrounding erectile dysfunction, include premature ejaculation, testosterone deficiency syndrome, baldness, impotence and prostate and testicular cancer.
 (1,5) Of real concern, Prostate cancer is the most common carcinoma in Western males.
-(1) Naturopathy offers some insight into caring for prostate health with specific nutrients and herbal medicines alongside diet and lifestyle advice and recommending tests as the need arises.
+(1) Naturopathy offers some insight into caring for prostate health with specific nutrients and herbal medicines alongside diet and lifestyle advice and recommending test as the need arises.

 Putting the ‘Men’ in Mental Health during Men’s Health Week